Business routes of Interstate 25: Trinidad business loop

-Aguilar
+Aguilar business spur

 Interstate 25 Business (I-25 Bus.), inventoried as State Highway 25B (SH 25B), is a business spur of I-25 connecting the town of Aguilar in Las Animas County to the Interstate.
 The 1.981 mi route begins at the corner of Main and Fir streets in Aguilar.
 The spur proceeds for one block north along North Fir Street before turning to the northwest along Lynn Road away from town.
 The route turns east along County Road 60 (CR 60) immediately before terminating at I-25 exit 34.